ssight/CodeText/README.md

 ## Where can I get it?
 You can get it soon, but for now, CodeText is still under development.
 In the meantime, feel free to contribute or open an issue :)

+### Try it out now!
+If you have the extension installed, the following code should look different:

+    Hello, World!
+This is a test.